stephenajulu/ajulusthoughts1/content/post/young-kenyan-hackers-making-money-illegally-by-targeting-banks.md

 The paper reports that several banks in Kenya switched off their local area networks (LAN) during last year’s Easter holidays.

 In the coordinated move, the institutions were acting on information that tech-savvy crooks were planning to raid several banks then.
-The banks did not want to leave anything to chance and so they limited access to internal servers paralysing any outsider who would have tried to penetrate the system.
+The banks did not want to leave anything to chance and so they limited access to internal servers paralyzing any outsider who would have tried to penetrate the system.

 It is during that period that Barclays Bank lost Sh11 million from their ATMs.